-See, I don't think it's a coincidence that my playing career took off in the years after I became a Delta Tau Delta member.
-I just felt better about myself and the opportunities on the field started to come more easily.
+So when I joined Delta Tau Delta, I didn't have any idea what the house could on the field started to come more easily.
 In fact, I became even more comfortable on the field, as the coaches changed the offense prior to my junior year to accentuate my strengths.
 Suddenly, the shy kid with few friends was the leader of the team.